Sapphire (wrestler): United States Wrestling Association (1993)

 Wright was later brought into the United States Wrestling Association (USWA) for a brief period of time in 1993, participating in a feud featuring Jerry Lawler and Bert Prentice.

 Personal life and death

 Wright had two children, named Wanda and Ricco.
 Little is known about Juanita from the time she left the WWF except that she worked at GrandPa Pidgeon's in University City, Missouri, where she enjoyed telling old wrestling stories to her co-workers' children.
-She died in St. Louis, Missouri from a heart attack on September 11, 1996, at the age of 61.
-She was survived by her children, her mother Edna, her brother Glenn, and four sisters, Cosetta, Mildred, Ruth, and Edna Wright.
+She died in St. Louis, Missouri from a heart attack on September 11, 1996, at the age of 57.

 In popular culture

 A character called "Sweet Sapphire" was adopted by Earl Douglas, a radio producer for XM Radio's Ron and Fez Show due to his uncanny resemblance to Juanita, and his pairing with the new show producer The Midnight Rider, portrayed by East Side Dave.
 Dusty Rhodes, whom Sapphire had managed in the WWF, had wrestled under the name The Midnight Rider during his days on Jim Crockett Promotions.